storj/docs/app/(docs)/object-mount/user-guide/POSIX/page.md

 ## Object Mount’s POSIX Mode

 To support those programs and applications that require POSIX-compliant interfaces, access-control and metadata, Object Mount includes **POSIX Mode**.

-When activated, POSIX Mode enables the necessary additional features to support those applications that rely on the rigid, traditional UNIX-style file permissions and metadata.
+When activated, POSIX Mode enables the necessary additional features to support applications that rely on the rigid, traditional UNIX-style file permissions and metadata.

 Object storage, by default, lacks concepts like file ownership, permissions, and modification timestamps that are normal features of most local file systems.
 Object Mount’s POSIX Mode recreates these features and behaviors in the object storage world.

-When enabled, POSIX mode generates, stores, and maintains the metadata that is typically expected in a local file system, including:
+When enabled, POSIX Mode generates, stores, and maintains the metadata that is typically expected in a local file system, including:
 - File ownership (uid, gid)
 - Read/Write/Execute permissions
 - Timestamps (mtime, ctime, etc.)